naridnevahgar/cf-bg-change-stack/README.md

 4. Bits will be copied from old app to the new app to put real code inside the new app.

 5. The new app will be restarted which will restage the app with the real code from old app.

+6. The new app's stack will be changed using the `/v3/apps` endpoint.

+7. The new app will be restarted again for the new stack to take effect.

 6. The old app will be removed and all traffic will be on the new app.